Direct Speech Translation for Automatic Subtitling: Results

-To sum up, our system proved to be the best choice to address the automatic subtitling task in the constrained data condition, reaching better translation quality and obtaining well-formed subtitles.
-Our results also point out that one aspect on which to focus future endeavours, that is improving the reading speed of the generated subtitles.
+To sum up, our direct system proves to be the best choice to address the automatic subtitling task in the constrained data condition, reaching better translation quality and more well-formed subtitles.
+Our results also indicate that improving the reading speed of the generated subtitles is one of the main aspects on which to focus future works.